Guide for contractors

 • Missing public-liability insurance certificate attached to the submission.

-• Equipment supply (signage, cones, barriers, lights) — varies by project size and duration.
-Bulk pricing applies; rental option available for short projects.
+• Equipment supply (signage, cones, barriers, lights) — driven by project size and duration, quantity tiers (bulk discount applies), reflective grade requirements, and rental vs purchase decision for short projects.

-For accurate project pricing, WhatsApp Muhibah at +6012-351 3349 with: project location, duration, road type, lane configuration, and rough scope.
+For a project-specific quote, WhatsApp Muhibah at +6012-351 3349 with: project location, duration, road type, lane configuration, and rough scope.
 We respond with a custom quote within one business day.

 Terminology cheat sheet